Deep Learning for Suicide and Depression Identification with Unsupervised Label Correction: Experimental Results

 While there is extensive research on NLP text-based approaches to suicide detection, there is none for our specific task of low-risk depression versus suicidal ideation.
 We performed an additional test of our proposed model by testing the standard task of classifying suicide versus clinically healthy.

-Figure \ref{fig:roc-easy-final} and Table \ref{tab:easy-main-scores} display that on identical models, the commonly-researched task achieved substantially stronger baseline performance compared to our task; therefore, our baseline evaluation metrics should correspondingly be lower.
-This difficulty of task also proves the motivation; for both psychologists and computational approaches, our task is incredibly challenging, making it valuable in a true clinical setting.
+Figure \ref{fig:roc-easy-final} displays that on identical models, the commonly-researched task achieved much stronger baseline performance compared to our task; therefore, our baseline evaluations should correspondingly be lower.
+This task difficulty also demonstrates the value of automated methods such as ours in clinical settings.